 When it comes time to bathe, there are a few things to consider beforehand that will make the task much easier for you and your pup.

-- Avoid getting shampoo in the eyes, nose, or mouth.
-Use a washcloth to wipe around the face area instead of applying shampoo to their head.
+• Avoid getting shampoo in the eyes, nose, or mouth.
+Use a washcloth to wipe around the face area instead of applying shampoo to the head.

 Additional Tips for a Healthy Coat and Skin